Laser Therapy in De Quervain’s Tenosynovitis

 Despite promising results, further research is needed to:

-Laser therapy has emerged as a promising, non-invasive option for treating De Quervain’s Tenosynovitis.
-Clinical trials have demonstrated its efficacy in reducing pain, improving grip strength, and enhancing functional outcomes.
-As research continues to refine treatment protocols, Laser Therapy may become a mainstream alternative for managing this common yet debilitating condition.
+Laser therapy has emerged as a promising non-invasive option for treating De Quervain’s Tenosynovitis, though further high-quality studies are warranted.
+Clinical trials have consistently demonstrated its efficacy in reducing pain, improving grip strength, and enhancing functional outcomes.
+As research continues to refine treatment protocols, LLLT may become a mainstream alternative for managing this common yet debilitating condition.